JacobStevenR/Options_Analyzer/README.md

 Where index is multi-index of date and the distance between that date and the expiration date of the option.
 The columns are -20 to +20, which correlates to the distance the option strike price is from the underlying stock price on a particular day.

+Also included is a script called golden_cross.py which analyzes underlying stock prices and checks to see if golden cross TA can predict price increases.

 Versions and packages used for this project:

 Python 3.8.5